lookmanbili/xeo-architecture/README.md

 # SMoE Architecture (Shuffled Mixture of Experts): X-Slot Elasticity and Orchestrating N-Expert LLM Clusters via Dynamic VRAM Shuffling

 The modern Mixture of Experts technique was designed to lower hardware requirements.
-In contrast to loading a whole model, it allows for selective economcal computation. yet it still demands that the entire expert library be stored in GPU memory.
-In other words: it requires every expert to reside in VRAM simultaneously.
-This 'VRAM tax' makes truly massive models expensve.
+In contrast to loading a whole model, it allows for selective, economical computation.
+Yet, it still demands that the entire expert library be stored in GPU memory.
+In other words, it requires every expert to reside in VRAM simultaneously.
+This "VRAM tax" makes truly massive models expensive.

 The SMoE Architecture circumvents this limit by introducing the X-Slot—a dynamic gateway that swaps experts from System RAM only when they are needed.
 It is a hardware-aware framework designed to orchestrate an ensemble of N specialized LLM experts within a constrained VRAM environment.